 Positive wellbeing for youngsters

-High Beach Youth Cycle club was an initiative started in 2013 by Epping Forest District Council, creating a club to promote good health for young people (aged 8-17) via mountain biking.
+High Beech Youth Cycle club was an initiative started in 2013 by Epping Forest District Council, creating a club to promote good health for young people (aged 8-17) via mountain biking.

 Since 2017, the club has been self-supporting and is run by 3 instructors with the help of parent volunteers, with rides taking place across Epping Forest from Chingford in the South, Theydon in the East and Epping to the North.
 Each ride lasts for two hours and is off-road, taking advantage of the many miles of singletrack trails, pathways, and natural features the forest has to offer.